charmbracelet/charm/README.md

 ## Impacted tools

 To configure both [Skate](https://github.com/charmbracelet/skate) and [Glow](https://github.com/charmbracelet/glow) to work with your own server, you'll need to update the Charm Cloud client environment variables.
-Glow historically integrated into the Charm Cloud via a stashing feature, but as of [Skate v2.0.0](https://github.com/charmbracelet/skate/releases/tag/v2.0.0) and [Glow v2.0.0](https://github.com/charmbracelet/glow/releases/tag/v2.0.0) the Charm Cloud integration in both applications has been removed (Skate now operates on a local database).
+Glow historically integrated into the Charm Cloud via a stashing feature, but as of [Skate v1.0.0][skatev1] and [Glow v2.0.0][glowv2] the Charm Cloud integration in both applications has been removed (Skate now operates on a local database: to migrate your data see the [Skate v1.0.0 Release Notes][skatev1]).
 For those using older versions, you can continue to use Charm Cloud features with your own server.
 Here are the relevant environment variables:

 ```go
 // Config contains the Charm client configuration.